ezraozaki/ezraozaki.github.io/_posts/2015-10-07-welcome-to-jekyll.markdown

 **Issue 8**: Cannot change the title, dates, or time range of an already created event.<br>
 Only the availability and time zone can be changed.
 No other options of customization are given, even if they are the creator of the event.<br>
 <img src="/img/Issue8.JPG" alt="Issue" height="350"/> <br><br>
+**PHASE IV: REDESIGN** <br>
+After reviewing the data we got, these are the targets that we decided to redesign:	<br><br>
+**Homepage**: Many participants in our usability test found that the homepage is overwhelming and confusing (especially for new users).
+Too much information on the same page makes it difficult for them to figure out where to start and what they need to do. <br>

+**Event Creation Process**: This one is related to the homepage.
+All the steps combined in the homepage make the users confused as we indicated above.
+Also, when choosing the dates, the lack of scroll bar makes it difficult to change the month/year (4/5 users in our usability test had trouble with this task). <br>

+**Availability Indication**: Through cognitive walkthrough and usability testing, we realize that the instructions regarding how to select availability are not noticeable enough.
+The font is small and blends in the background which makes it really hard to see.
+The option of entering both username and password is confusing too. <br>

+**Sharing Process**: During usability testing, we found that the email option is not visible enough, and it took users awhile find it.
+The share-through-Facebook option doesn’t work at all.
+For the sharing link, we will have to manually use the mouse and drag to copy it, which is not efficient.<br>